Etejerina/a-walk-in-python/day_3.md

 ```

 Another thing you can do with strings is to concatenate them.
 You can concatenate two or more strings, but if you try to concatenate a string with something else, you will get a TypeError.
-// But as I said, you can concatenate two strings, and not a string and something else.

 For example: